 - Finally, you’ll wrap it up as well as include a summary of what they just learned.

 You don’t need too many background facts in your lessons.
 Remember, you’re not creating a textbook!

-The best lessons show learners how to do something and then move them forward.
+The best lessons show a student how to do something and then move them forward.

 Depending on how far down the path of microlearning you are going, lessons might only need to be a couple of minutes up to 10 to 15 minutes in length.

-There’s not too much content in a 2-minute lesson so you really need to get at the heart of the topic and do so quickly if you’re going that route.
+There’s not too much content you can pack into 2-minutes so you really need to get at the heart of the topic and do so quickly if you’re going that route.
 A good outline will help you get there.